 Moto E camera

 Banana peel is present everywhere.
 It’s the same here.
 The Moto E glides on terrain that might be expected.
 The camera is not the best part of this phone.
 First of all, the phone lacks a flash, as does the front camera.
 Also, the camera does not have autofocus, and the sensor is 5MP.
 Neither the camera interface nor the options it offers are much better.

 However, the most basic modes are available, but without editing options.
 As we have already said, the camera does not have a special button, so photography is done via a virtual button on the screen.
 The consolation prize comes in the form of the option to take several consecutive photos by holding down the capture key for a while.

 The quality of the photos is extremely average.
 The photos are without details and sometimes a little blurry, and the range of colors is not at an enviable level.
 As autofocus is an empty wish, you will have problems “capturing” objects near the camera.
 Taking photos in the dark is almost impossible, because there is no flash, so it can be said that the Moto E has a camera intended exclusively for shooting during the day.

 Moto E conclusion

 All in all, the Moto E is a decent phone.
 Ok, a lot of things are missing here, but the price is why many will decide to buy it.
-With good build quality and a decent screen and battery, expandable memory and relatively good performance, the Moto E has a lot to offer.
-What Motorola had to deny to this phone because of the price is a good camera and generous internal memory.
+With the good build quality and a decent screen and battery, expandable memory, and relatively good performance, the Moto E has a lot to offer.
+What Motorola had to deny to this phone because the price is a good camera and generous internal memory.
 All this tells us that the Moto E is ideal for all those with a smaller budget, but who like a real Android experience.